 Gun regulation proposals converge on New Mexico Legislature

-Currents in the national debate over gun regulations are converging on New Mexico as the state Legislature prepares to meet.
-A Republican state lawmaker pre-filed legislation this week to allow people to carry a concealed handgun without a concealed carry license if they can meet essential requirements.
+Conflicting currents in the national debate over gun regulations are converging on New Mexico as the state Legislature prepares to meet.
+Gun regulation proposals converge on New Mexico Legislature SANTA FE - Conflicting currents in the national debate over gun regulations are converging on New Mexico as the state Legislature prepares to meet.

 Add your comments below